Michael Bell OBE

 NIFDA Vice Chair (outgoing)

-Managing Director ABP Food Group George Mullan studied Business Studies at the University of Ulster before commencing his career with ABP Food Group in 1986.
-George has worked for ABP Food Group for 30 years managing facilities in Longford, Ravensdale and Clones.
-Previous to that he worked in the ABP facilities in Cahir and Waterford.
-He played a key role in ABP’s entry into the Polish beef processing sector and was involved in the initial acquisitions there.
-In early 2016 George was appointed Managing Director of ABP NI.
-ABP NI comprises of 2 processing facilities – Lurgan and Newry – which process 2500 cattle and 3000 sheep per week and employ over 650 people over both sites.
-ABP NI serves all the leading retailers in NI and mainland Britain.
-ABP NI has recently collaborated with Fane Valley in a 50/50 joint venture of Linden Foods.
+Managing Director at ABP Food Group, George studied Business Studies at the University of Ulster before joining ABP in 1986.
+With 30 years of experience, George has managed facilities in Longford, Ravensdale, Clones, Cahir, and Waterford.
+He played a key role in ABP’s entry into the Polish beef processing sector.
+In 2016, George became Managing Director of ABP NI, which operates two processing facilities in Lurgan and Newry, processing 2,500 cattle and 3,000 sheep weekly, employing over 650 people.
+ABP NI serves leading retailers in NI and Britain and has partnered with Fane Valley in a joint venture of Linden Foods.

 Simon Fitzpatrick